List of Generator Rex characters: Shocksquatch

 Shocksquatch (voiced by David Kaye) is a Gimlinopithecus from the planet Pattersonea.
 He resembles a yeti and can manipulate and emit electricity.

 Upgrade

 Upgrade (voiced by Yuri Lowenthal) is a Galvanic Mechamorph, a humanoid alien with black skin and green mechanical prints throughout his body.
 He possesses the ability to manipulate, possess, and enhance technology.

 Upchuck

 Upchuck (voiced by Dee Bradley Baker) is a Gourmand, a reptilian-like being who can digest and then expel energy and solid matter.
 Ben uses him to carry Alpha's compressed sphere into the Null Void.

 Gwen Tennyson

 Gwen Tennyson (voiced by Ashley Johnson) is Ben's cousin, who possesses powerful magic abilities, in part due to her alien Anodite heritage.
-She accompanies Ben and Kevin to Japan, where Ben makes a commercial for Mr. Smoothie.
+She accompanies Ben and Kevin to Japan, where Ben makes a commercial for Mr. Smoothy.
 Upon meeting Rex, she is seemingly impressed by what Ben tells her about his abilities.
 She later opens a portal to Rex's universe for him and Bobo to return home.